 Step 6: Results in Action

-This video was shot taking pics every 5 seconds over an hour.
+This first video was shot taking pics every 5 seconds over an hour.
 The analog clock is there to show you the time that has passed.
-I will be looking to capture a real time lapse outside with this in the next week or so.
+This is just an example of what the slider looks like in action.